Keyfactor/k8s-orchestrator/readme_source.md

 ### Service Account Setup
 To set up a service account user on your Kubernetes cluster to be used by the Kubernetes Orchestrator Extension, use the following example as a guide:
-//TODO: Try and scope down the permissions to only what is needed for the extension to work
 ```yaml
 apiVersion: v1
 kind: ServiceAccount